-Gustav Hägg defended his doctoral thesis “Experiential entrepreneurship education: Reflective thinking as a counterbalance to action for developing entrepreneurial knowledge” 22nd December.
+Gustav Hägg defended his doctoral thesis “Experiential entrepreneurship education: Reflective thinking as a counterbalance to action for developing entrepreneurial knowledge” on 22 December 2017.
 Below you can find out more about Gustav and his research, described in his own words.

 I began my journey towards the completion of this dissertation in January 2012 as a project assistant, which led to my PhD position that started in October 2012, supervised by Associate Professor Diamanto Politis and Professor Hans Landström.
 During this time, I have studied how student entrepreneurs develop entrepreneurial knowledge when engaging in entrepreneurship education built on experience-based pedagogy.
 Throughout the process of writing my dissertation I have always believed in the greater good of academic research as a means for advancing societies in an unpredictable future.